Zawyeh Gallery at Art Dubai 2020

 Booth E6, Madinat Jumeirah, Dubai, UAE

-Zawyeh Gallery participates this year in Art Dubai, with the artworks of three Palestinian artists: Khaled Hourani, Sliman Mansour and Wafa Hourani.
+Zawyeh Gallery participates this year in Art Dubai, with the artworks of two Palestinian artists: Khaled Hourani and Sliman Mansour.
 The artworks examine different manifestations of concepts of confinement, borders and connection in Palestine.

 Khaled Hourani participates with works from his early project “Picasso in Palestine” which was organized in cooperation with the Van Abbemuseum.
 While, his “Picasso in Palestine #3” (oil on canvas), is a recreation of a photo of Picasso’s Buste de Femme (1943), exhibited in Ramallah in 2011 which appears with a Palestinian security guard.
 His “Picasso in Palestine, New York, 10013 291 Church Street” (Photography), is a reproduction of several layers of “photos of photos” of guards wearing several national customs guarding eventually a previous photo of the original Picasso painting displayed on the exhibition wall in Ramallah.
 In a third artwork a special focus is given to the process of shipping the precious artwork with a touch of sarcasm.
 In his project Picasso in Palestine, Khaled Hourani originally questioned a complicated loan procedure and endless negotiations between different parties in order to display a famous painting in the exceptional confined nature of the Palestinian reality.
 The project took new dimensions as it developed at a later stage, when the new reproductions delved further into examining the relationship between art and power.